appsquickly/typhoon/README.md

 # Docs

 More to follow over the coming days.
 Meanwhile, the Tests folder contains further usage examples.
+The API and Test Coverage reports below are published by my build server, after each commit.

 * <a href="https://github.com/jasperblues/spring-objective-c/wiki">Wiki</a>
 * <a href="http://jasperblues.github.com/spring-objective-c/api/index.html">API</a>